gjyakhwa1/xmtp-amongus/README.md

 ### Task System
 - Multiple task types: PIN, WORD, MATH, UNSCRAMBLE, COUNT
+- Tasks are sent in the group chat with player address mentions (one by one)
+- All players (including Mafia) receive tasks in the group
-- Tasks are validated server-side
+- Tasks are validated server-side with trimmed answers
-- Mafia can fake tasks but they don't count toward completion
+- Mafia receives tasks but cannot complete them (validation always fails)
+- **Time-based**: Phase advances automatically after duration, even if tasks aren't completed

 ### Kill System
-- Mafia can attempt kills during kill phase
+- Mafia can attempt kills during kill phase (DM only)
+- No agent mention required in DM: just type `kill <address>` or `kill <username>`
+- Accepts both Ethereum addresses (0x...) and usernames
 - 50% success chance (configurable)
 - 15-second cooldown between attempts
 - Maximum 3 attempts per round
-- Successful kills eliminate players immediately
+- Successful kills eliminate players immediately and advance phase early
+- **Time-based**: Phase advances automatically after duration if no successful kill

 ### Voting System
 - Majority vote required to eliminate
 - Ties result in no elimination
 - Eliminated player's role is revealed
 - Win conditions checked after each elimination
+- **Time-based**: Voting processes automatically after duration

+### Time-based Progression
+- **All phases are time-based** and advance automatically
+- Game continues to next round automatically if more rounds remain
+- Task completion is not required for round progression
+- Phases cannot be skipped or extended by players

 ## 📚 Dependencies